Southern Boone School District considers adopting four-day school week

 Southern Boone School District may soon join the more than 25% of Missouri school districts that have adopted a four-day school week.

 Under the proposed plan, the school week would run from Tuesday to Friday from 7:50 a.m. to 3:25 p.m., around 30 to 40 minutes longer than the current school day.
-Wednesdays will no longer have a 2 p.m. early release, and Mondays will be used as professional development days for staff.
+Wednesdays will no longer have a 2 p.m. early release.
+One Monday a month during the school year will also be used for staff professional development.

 Monday would be reserved as an off-day for holidays and for students to have a day for things like doctor or dentist appointments.